 The association is a member of a number of benchmarking groups including Housemark which provides benchmarking of core services using performance and cost of our peers as a comparison.
 Services are scored with the aim of being good performance/low cost to demonstrate VFM.
-The most recently published validated peer outputs for 2022/23 shows that the majority of the associations core services are demonstrating good performance/low cost compared to our peers as shown by table six below.
-Rent arrears and collection has moved towards Good performance but remains low cost.
-Customer Services remained low cost and has increased in performance for 2023/24.
-Average wait time for calls to be answered has reduced however average handling time has increased to incorporate rent conversations.
-The customer service centre first point resolution remain above target at 93% therefore reducing the impact of enquiries passed to other business areas.
+The most recently published validated peer outputs for 2021/22 shows that the majority of the associations core services are demonstrating good performance/low cost compared to our peers as shown by table six below.
+Tenancy Management (Turnover) has improved year on year to 6.93% in 2023/24, and is anticipated to move to 'Good Performance' during 2023/24.